DUNE-DAQ/.github/pull-request-templates/pull_request_template.md

 # Description

+_If full decription and testing details are included on a parent issue, please link to that here._
+See issue # for details

+_Otherwise, please include a summary of the change and which issue is fixed (if any).
+Include relevant motivation and context, including a target environment and dunedaq version if known.
+Also list any dependencies that are required for this change._
 Addresses issue #
-_Please include a summary of the change and which issue is fixed (if any).
-Please also include relevant motivation and context.
-List any dependencies that are required for this change._

 _Please also include instructions for how a reviewer can test your changes._

-_If full decription and testing details are included on a parent issue, please link to that here._

 ## Type of change